-Furthermore, any acquisition of a holding equal or in excess of 5 per cent of the voting rights or of the capital of a credit institution is also required to be notified to the BoP in order to assess whether or not it is to be considered a qualifying shareholding.
+Furthermore, any acquisition of a holding equal or in excess of 5 per cent of the voting rights or of the capital of a credit institution is also required to be notified to the BoP within 15 days of the acquisition of such holding, in order to assess whether it is to be considered a qualifying shareholding.

 The criteria for determining whether or not a qualifying holding is met, the voting rights and the conditions regarding aggregation thereof are also laid down in RGICSF and are the same as those already set out in Articles 20, 20A and 21 of the Portuguese Securities Code.
 This means that these concepts are introduced into the legal frameworks of all financial undertakings, thus allowing an essential harmonisation of criteria, not only among financial sector players but also among the issuers of shares admitted to trading on regulated market and insurance companies.
 In essence, this will mean that the criteria for imputing rights will be enlarged to cover all cases of indirect control or ability to influence the exercise of voting entitlements.
-This course of action was the result of an extensive work carried out by the National Council of Portuguese Financial Supervisors, comprising the BoP, the CMVM and the ISP, which focused on better regulation measures aimed at improving transparency and control over qualifying holdings within the Portuguese financial sector.
+This course of action was the result of an extensive work carried out by the National Council of Portuguese ii Transfers of banking business

+Financial Supervisors, comprising the BoP, the CMVM and the ISP, which focused on better regulation measures aimed at improving transparency and control over qualifying holdings within the Portuguese financial sector.